 YANG is a data modeling language for the NETCONF network configuration protocol that has been developed within the IETF to allow for modeling of configuration data, network element state and network events (see [RFC 6020].
-For purposes of the integrated CCAP, only the configuration data modeling portion of YANG is utilized.
+Only the configuration data modeling portion of YANG is utilized.
 The option of using NETCONF to configure the CCAP is a new feature of the CCAP.
-The Modular CCAP Packet Shelf will use NETCONF protocol for configuring its subtended Access Shelves.